morpho-org/vault-v2/README.md

 This would ensure that the vault never have more than 15M exposure to markets with stETH as collateral, and never more than 10M exposure to an individual market.

+Ids can be disabled.
+A disabled id can no longer be used in an allocation or a deallocation.
+Calling a cap increasing function (re-)enables the given id.

 ### Liquidity

 The allocator is responsible for ensuring that users can withdraw their assets at anytime.